Unconventional Floquet topological phases from quantum engineering of band inversion surfaces

-{\em Introduction.---}A gapped system with nontrivial bulk topology hosts gapless edge/surface states on its boundaries~\cite{TI_review1,TI_review2}.
-This bulk-boundary correspondence is fundamental and important in the discovery of topological insulators and topological superconductors~\cite{TI_review1,TI_review2,Schnyder2008,Kitaev2009,Moore2010,Sato2017}.
-Probing the presence of boundary modes has enabled the identification of various novel topological matters, such as the two-dimensional (2D) and 3D topological insulators~\cite{Konig2007,Hsieh2008,Xia2009}, quantum anomalous Hall phase~\cite{Chang2013}, and topological semimetals~\cite{Xu2015,Lv2015}.
+Exploring various topological phases of quantum matter has been a great driving force for the development of quantum materials and quantum simulators.
+In the discovery of topological insulators and topological superconductors, the bulk-boundary correspondence, which connects the nontrivial bulk topology to the gapless boundary modes, has played a fundamental role~\cite{TI_review1,TI_review2,Schnyder2008,Kitaev2009,Moore2010,Sato2017} and enabled the identification of the topological matters.
+The two-dimensional (2D) and 3D topological insulators~\cite{Konig2007,Hsieh2008,Xia2009}, quantum anomalous Hall phase~\cite{Chang2013}, and topological semimetals~\cite{Xu2015,Lv2015} have been discovered.